 Applications of CPS arguably have the potential to dwarf the 20-th century IT revolution.
 They include high confidence medical devices and systems, assisted living, traffic control and safety, advanced automotive systems, process control, energy conservation, environmental control, avionics, instrumentation, critical infrastructure control (electric power, water resources, and communications systems for example), distributed robotics (telepresence, telemedicine), defense systems, manufacturing, and smart structures.
 It is easy to envision new capabilities, such as distributed micro power generation coupled into the power grid, where timing precision and security issues loom large.
 Transportation systems could benefit considerably from better embedded intelligence in automobiles, which could improve safety and efficiency.
 Networked autonomous vehicles could dramatically enhance the effectiveness of our military and could offer substantially more effective disaster recovery techniques.
 Networked building control systems (such as HVAC and lighting) could significantly improve energy efficiency and demand variability, reducing our dependence on fossil fuels and our greenhouse gas emissions.
 In communications, cognitive radio could benefit enormously from distributed consensus about available bandwidth and from distributed control technologies.
 Financial networks could be dramatically changed by precision timing.
 Large scale services systems leveraging RFID and other technologies for tracking of goods and services could acquire the nature of distributed real-time control systems.
 Distributed real-time games that integrate sensors and actuators could change the (relatively passive) nature of on-line social interactions.
-Tight integration of physical devices and distributed computing could make "programmable matter" a reality.

 The positive economic impact of any one of these applications areas would be enormous.
 Today's computing and networking technologies, however, may have properties that unnecessarily impede progress towards these applications.
 For example, the lack of temporal semantics and adequate concurrency models in computing, and today's "best effort" networking technologies make predictable and reliable real-time performance difficult, at best.
+Software component technologies, including object-oriented design and service-oriented architectures, are built on abstractions that match software much better than physical systems.
 Many of these applications may not be achievable without substantial changes in the core abstractions.